Is it Truly Bullying?

-Is it truly bullying?
 Or is it rude behavior, a mean moment, or conflict that can be resolved?
-Before you report bullying, try to understand what bullying is and is not.
+Before reporting a bullying incident, read the definitions of behavior below to understand first what bullying is and is not.

 RUDE: Accidentally or unintentionally saying or doing something that hurts feelings or embarrasses someone